tbckr/sgpt/README.md

 CLI tool.

 Developed with the help of [SGPT](https://github.com/tbckr/sgpt).

+This is a Go implementation.
+For the original Python implementation, visit [shell-gpt](https://github.com/TheR1D/shell_gpt).
+Please keep this in mind when reporting issues.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 <!-- param::isNotitle::true:: -->